Lia Thomas: Swimming career

 Thomas lost muscle mass and strength through testosterone suppression and hormone replacement therapy.
 Her time for the 500 freestyle is over 15 seconds slower than her personal bests before medically transitioning.
 Thomas's event progression peaked in 2019 for distance swimming, with a drop in times during the 2021–2022 season.
 Her event progression for sprint swimming reflected a dip at the start of 2021–2022 season before returning to near-lifetime bests in the 100 free and a lifetime personal best in the 50 free in 2021.
-In the 2018–2019 season, when competing in the men's team, Thomas was ranked 554th in the 200 freestyle, 65th in the 500 freestyle, and 32nd in the 1650 freestyle.
+In the 2018–2019 season, when competing in the men's team, Thomas was ranked 554th in the 200 freestyle, 65th in the 500 freestyle, and 32nd in the 1650 freestyle, though these rankings have been called into question because they were based on an event that was not a full championship competition and Thomas did not reduce her training before the race to perform at her best.
 In the 2021–2022 season, those ranks when competing in the women's team were fifth in the 200 freestyle, first in the 500 freestyle, and eighth in the 1,650 freestyle.
 According to an archived page of the swimming data website Swimcloud, Thomas was ranked 89th among male college swimmers for that season.
 In a race during January 2022 at a meet against UPenn's Ivy League rival Yale, Thomas finished in 6th place in the 100m freestyle race, losing to four cisgender women and Iszac Henig, a transgender man, who transitioned without hormone therapy.

 In March 2022, Thomas became the first openly transgender athlete to win an NCAA Division I national championship in any sport after winning the women's 500-yard freestyle with a time of 4:33.24; Olympic silver medalist Emma Weyant was second with a time 1.75 seconds behind Thomas.
 Thomas did not break any records at the NCAA event, while Kate Douglass broke 18 NCAA records.
 Thomas was 9.18 seconds short of Katie Ledecky's NCAA record of 4:24.06.
 In the preliminaries for the 200 freestyle, Thomas finished second.
 In the final for the 200 freestyle, Thomas placed fifth with a time of 1:43.50.
 In the preliminaries for the 100 freestyle, Thomas finished tenth.
 In the finals for the 100 freestyle, Thomas placed eighth out of eight competitors in 48.18 seconds, finishing last.